AussiePharmacies AussiePharmacies

 Providing and operating the service

-- Running AI‑assisted features such as suggested templates and follow‑ups.
+• Running AI-assisted features such as suggested templates, email moderation, AI phone calls, call transcription and summaries.

 Logging, security and misuse prevention

-- Recording all user actions to secure accounts, detect and investigate suspicious or unauthorised activity, and enforce our terms of use.
+• Recording specific server-side events (such as emails sent, integrations connected, and calls made) to secure accounts, detect suspicious activity, and enforce our terms of use.

 Support and troubleshooting